-CUIABA I - As previously stated, EPE purchases gas from TBS.
-TBS is contractually obliged to purchase 100% of its gas from Southern Cone Gas, Ltd. (SCG).
-SCG in turn is obliged to purchase 75% of its gas requirements from YPF/Andina.
-TBS owns an option to purchase the remaining gas at market prices anywhere it chooses.
-Gas purchased from SCG originates from either Andina or YPF.
-Gas purchased from YPF costs US$1.225 MMBtu and escalates with average WTI (West Texas Intermediate Crude Oil Index) (a twelve-month, April to April average).
+CUIABÁ I - As previously stated, EPE purchases gas from TBS.
+TBS is contractually obliged to purchase 100% of its gas from SCG.
+SCG in turn is obliged to purchase 75% of its gas requirements from Repsol YPF/Andina.
+SCG owns an option to purchase the remaining gas at market prices anywhere it chooses.
+At least 75% of the gas purchased from YPF costs US$1.225 MMBtu and escalates with average WTI (West Texas Intermediate Crude Oil Index) (a twelve-month, April to April average).
 Gas purchased from Andina costs US$1.20 MMBtu and escalates at the same average WTI index.
 Average WTI escalation for these gas volumes is subject to both a ceiling and a floor price.
 Both the ceiling and the floor, $1.30 and $1.08 MMBtu, respectively, escalate with the lower of PPI or 2%.
 The PPI collar escalation is also adjusted every May yielding a similar April to April adjustment schedule as used for WTI.

-TBS is obligated to SCG under “Take or Pay” provisions (TOP) within the gas purchase contract.
-TBS is required to take 80% of an average Daily Contract Quantity (DCQ) of 80,880 MMBtud, as adjusted for allowable outage (44,484 MMBtud).
-Information included in this analysis assumes that 50% of this DCQ will be purchased from YPF and remaining gas requirements will be purchased from Andina.
-Since gas required to fuel EPE exceeds the TOP volumes, more gas is anticipated to be purchased from Andina rather than YPF.

-Gas transportation is provided to TBS by GasMat, GasBol, GTB (BBPL), and Yabog.
-TBS has contracted pipeline capacity with GasMat and GasBol an average maximum daily transportation quantity (MAXDTQ) of 102,990 MMBtud under TOP contracts.
-Similar contracts exist between TBS and both GTB and Yabog for MAXDTQs of 80,762 and 82,000 MMBtusd respectively.
-The following table illustrates the capacity and variable charges for each pipeline as well as the annual escalation used to adjust price: